 According to the researchers, the study illustrates that for most heritable diseases mixed breeds confer no greater over all health.
 Heritable diseases clearly run in some pure bred lines, however according to the researchers, thirteen of the 24 diseases studied were present across the entire canine population prior to breeding for specific traits, and are therefore just as likely to show up in a mixed breed dog as a purebred.

-Heritable diseases can be devastating for pet owners, knowing the history of a dog's lineage may provide a buffer against some of these issues.
-In-breeding has certainly led some breeds to have a high incidence for some diseases, and mixed derived from that breed can suffer from the same set of issues.
+Heritable diseases can be devastating for pet owners; knowing the history of a dog's lineage may provide a buffer against some of these issues.
+In-breeding has certainly led some breeds to have a high incidence for some diseases, and mixes derived from that breed can suffer from the same set of issues.

 Mutts can be fantastic companions, but do not expect them to cost less or live longer than a similar sized purebred.

 Access to this study is available only through JAVMA membership, or can be purchased from JAVMA.
 An abstract is available here.